SWOT (Surface Water Ocean Topography) Mission

 3) A DORIS receiver, a GPS receiver, and a LRA (Laser Retroreflector Array) for POD (Precise Orbit Determination).

 The SWOT flight system is the spaceborne element of the mission.
 It is composed of the spacecraft bus, supplied by CNES, and two payload modules, the nadir payload module and the KaRIn payload module.
-The spacecraft bus provides basic services to the payload modules and includes C&DH (Command and Data Handling) subsystem, the EPS (Electrical Power Subsystem), ADCS (Attitude Determination and Control) subsystem, TCS (Thermal Control Subsystem), and the RF communication subsystem.
+The spacecraft bus provides basic services to the payload modules and includes C&DH (Command and Data Handling) subsystem, the EPS (Electrical Power Subsystem), AOCS (Attitude and Orbit Control Subsystem), TCS (Thermal Control Subsystem), and the RF communication subsystem.
 The 35 m2 area twin solar arrays are oversized to minimize disturbances from array articulation.
 The arrays are fixed along the velocity vector also to minimize dynamic disturbances.
-57)
+58)

 Other features of the spacecraft bus are batteries with 320 Ah capacity to support 2 kW observatory average power requirements, a SSR (Solid State Recorder) of 2.3 Tbit capacity, and a propulsion subsystem with a propellant tank capacity to meet the French Law on orbital debris mitigation.